sunbinzhu/HPCPack2016Preview/README.md

 ## Pre-Requisites:

-A Personal Information Exchange(PFX) certificate is required to secure the communication between the HPC nodes.
-Before you deploy the cluster, you shall upload a PFX certificate to Azure Key Valut as a secret, see the [description of vaultCertificates.certificateUrl]( https://msdn.microsoft.com/en-us/library/mt163591.aspx#bk_vaultcert).
-The following PowerShell script is an example for your reference.
+Microsoft HPC Pack 2016 Technical Preview requires a Personal Information Exchange (PFX) certificate to secure the communication between the HPC nodes.
+Before deploying the HPC cluster, you shall upload the certificate to an Azure Key Vault as a secret, and remember the following information which will be used in deployment: key vault name, resource group name, secret Id, and certificate thumbprint.
+More details about uploading certificate to Azure Key Vault please see [description of vaultCertificates.certificateUrl]( https://msdn.microsoft.com/en-us/library/mt163591.aspx#bk_vaultcert), or you can refer to the PowerShell script as below.

     #Give the following values
     $VaultName = "mytestvault"